react-native-webview/react-native-webview/README.md

 [https://facebook.github.io/react-native/docs/webview](https://facebook.github.io/react-native/docs/webview)

-## Migrate from React Native core WebView to Infinite Red WebView
+## Migrate from React Native core WebView to React Native WebView

-Simply install Infinite Red WebView and then use it in place of the core WebView.
+Simply install React Native WebView and then use it in place of the core WebView.
 Their APIs are currently identical.

 ## Contributing